castorini/anserini/docs/experiments-gov2.md

 ```
 nohup sh target/appassembler/bin/IndexCollection -collection Gov2Collection \
  -input /path/to/gov2/ -generator JsoupGenerator \
- -index lucene-index.gov2.pos+docvectors -threads 16 -positions -docvectors -optimize \
+ -index lucene-index.gov2.pos+docvectors -threads 16 -storePositions -storeDocvectors -optimize \
  > log.gov2.pos+docvectors &

 ```

 The directory `/path/to/gov2/` should be the root directory of Gov2 collection, i.e., `ls /path/to/gov2/` should bring up a bunch of subdirectories, `GX000` to `GX272`.
-The command above builds a standard positional index (`-positions`) that's optimized into a single segment (`-optimize`).
+The command above builds a standard positional index (`-storePositions`) that's optimized into a single segment (`-optimize`).
 If you also want to store document vectors (e.g., for query expansion), add the `-docvectors` option.
-The above command builds an index that stores term positions (`-positions`) as well as doc vectors for relevance feedback (`-docvectors`), and `-optimize` force merges all index segment into one.
+The above command builds an index that stores term positions (`-storePositions`) as well as doc vectors for relevance feedback (`-storeDocvectors`), and `-optimize` force merges all index segment into one.

 After indexing is done, you should be able to perform a retrieval as follows: